lumeland/lume.land/plugins/bundler.md

 ## Description

-This plugin process your Javascript and Typescript files using the [bundler provided by Deno](https://deno.land/manual/tools/bundler).
+This plugin process your JavaScript and TypeScript files using the [bundler provided by Deno](https://deno.land/manual/tools/bundler).

 It works differently depending on the configuration.
 The available options are: